bilgino/angularforddd/README.md

 - Invariants must be satisfied for each state change
 - Validates all incoming actions and ensures that modifications don't contradict business rules
 - The internal state can only be mutated by its own public interface
+- Objects from outside can't make changes to inside objects they can only change the root object
 - Relations between aggregates should be handled through ID properties
 - Each use case should have only one aggregate, but can use other aggregates to retrieve information
 - Multiple aggregates can reuse one single value object